TinySkillet/Notes/Heart Game Video Script.md

 **Concept:**

-"Interoperability is about how my frontend communicates with the backend API.
+"Interoperability is about how the frontend communicates with the backend API.
 I needed a robust way to handle data exchange."

 **Implementation - Axios Interceptors:**